dmarti/PUFFIN/README.md

 ad bids.

-The interest-based ad must beat not only the highest-bidding contextual ad in the current auction, but also the average contextual ad that has previously appeared in the same browser.
+The interest-based ad must beat not only the highest-bidding contextual ad in the current auction, but also the average price for contextual ads that have previously appeared in the same browser.

 This presents no problem for the positive, revenue-enhancing uses of interest-based advertising, but limits the revenue leakage effects.

-Because PUFFIN is intended to incentivize production of high-engagement content, browsers may choose to adjust PUFFIN based on site engagement score, with a lower effective PUFFIN applied to high-engagement pages.
+Because PUFFIN is intended to incentivize production of high-engagement content, browsers may choose to adjust PUFFIN based on site engagement score, with a higher effective PUFFIN applied to low-engagement or previously unvisited pages.

-## Example flow

-FIXME

 ## Reporting